 The Heir to the Throne expansion removes this in favour of "wasteland", which is basically the same thing but visible.
 Note that most of the American West is "wasteland".
 Which for the purposes of the game it is - it wasn't explored nor settled (by Europeans, anyway) until after the end.

 Italian Wars: The in-game mission mechanics encourage this, with European countries occasionally getting a "Get a foothold in Italy" or "Keep Austria out of Italy" mission.

-Kill It With Ice: Attrition is higher during winter in frozen provinces, this combined with a scorched-earth strategy can deeply decimate a superiour enemy army.
-The Real Life campaings in Russia can thus be simulated.
-(General Winter)
+Kill It with Ice: Attrition is higher during winter in frozen provinces, and this combined with a scorched-earth strategy can deeply decimate a superior enemy army.
+The Real Life campaigns in Russia can thus be simulated.

 Magikarp Power: Germany starts out divided into dozens and dozens of mostly one province little countries.
 Conquer the right ones and you can gain the option to form Germany which can quickly become one of the most powerful countries in the game.
 Do this early in the game before Spain, France, Russia, and Great Britain have formed and you easily have THE most powerful country in the game.

 Mission from God: Three examples: The Holy War casus belli, the Deus Vult national idea and the mission mechanic flavor text: "God's will has been revealed to us!"